-As discussed in Note 1, the financial statements present only the University of North Carolina Hospitals and are not intended to present fairly the financial position of the University of North Carolina Health Care System nor the University of North Carolina System, and the results of its operations and cash flows in conformity with auditing standards generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the University of North Carolina Hospitals and are not intended to present fairly the financial position of the University of North Carolina Health Care System nor the University of North Carolina System, and the results of its operations and cash flows in conformity with accounting principals generally accepted in the United States of America.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the University of North Carolina Hospitals as of June 30, 2009, and the changes in its financial position and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the University of North Carolina Hospitals as of June 30, 2010, and the changes in its financial position and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-As discussed in Note 15 to the financial statements, the Hospitals implemented Governmental Accounting Standards Board Statement No. 49, Accounting and Financial Reporting for Pollution Remediation Obligations, during the year ended June 30, 2009.
+As discussed in Note 16 to the financial statements, the Hospitals implemented Governmental Accounting Standards Board Statement No. 51, Accounting and Financial Reporting for Intangible Assets and Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, during the year ended June 30, 2010.